-"And you are not angry?"
+"And you're not angry?"
 Yuugi asked timidly.
-Atemu's answer was a laugh while he ruffled through his aibou's hair.
+Atemu's answer was a laugh while he ruffled through his partner's hair.

 The teen sighed and leaned his head back against the strong, solid chest of the ancient pharaoh.

 "That's the spirit, aibou!"
 Atemu praised and they both fell silent.
-The just sat there, listening to the songs of the desert night and basked in the presence of each other.
+They just sat there, listening to the songs of the desert night and basking in the presence of each other.
 However, suddenly Yuugi moved his head to look at the ancient pharaoh, suspicion shining in his eyes now.

 "By the way, what were you doing out here, Atemu?
 I don't think you were waiting for me to burst out of the tent so you could follow me."

 Atemu remained silent for a long moment, his face unreadable.
-But Yuugi had some suspicions and they both knew it.
-Also, there had never been any lies or secrets between them before and the former pharaoh didn't plan on starting with lying now.
+But Yuugi already had some suspicions and they both knew it.
+Also, there had never been lies between them before and the former pharaoh didn't plan on starting with lying now.

-"You are right, aibou, I wasn't expecting you to take your actions this badly and run away from the camp," Atemu admitted with a sigh.
-"When you suddenly came out of the tent, I was just considering leaving."
+"You are right, aibou, I wasn't expecting you to take your actions this badly and run away from camp", Atemu admitted with a sigh.
+"When you suddenly came out of the tent, I was just considering to leave."